hkhard/TibberP1Integration/README.md

 # Tibber P1 Meter Integration for Home Assistant

-This project integrates the ESP8266 P1 meter with Tibber API via a Home Assistant custom component.
+This project integrates a P1 meter with Tibber API via a Home Assistant custom component.

+## Prerequisites

+- A compatible P1 meter
+- MQTT broker set up and configured in Home Assistant
+- Tibber account with API access

 ## Installation